 The most sought-after young talents

-Since young talents are very sought after, it is important to put in place suitable recruitment strategies.
+Since young talents are in great demand, it is important to put in place suitable recruitment strategies.
 For example, having flexible hours and being able to take advantage of a series of internal trainings is a real asset today.
-Indeed, according to HR Today , 54% of young people prefer a company that gives them the opportunity to improve their knowledge, especially digital skills, rather than working for an employer that does not encourage them to progress in their profession.
+Indeed, according to HR Today , 54% of young people prefer a company that gives them the opportunity to improve their knowledge, especially digital, rather than working for an employer who does not encourage them to progress in their profession.

-“Work climate, company culture, authentic environment, consultation and listening are key factors in retaining young talents” Marc Benninger – Editor in Chief HR Today
+“Work climate, corporate culture, authentic environment, consultation and listening are key factors in retaining young talents Marc Benninger – HR Today Editor-in-Chief

-Also, according to ManpowerGroup , 69% of young adults in Switzerland are ready to continue learning for the rest of their lives, investing their energy, time and money in new trainings.
-Four out of five millennials consider this to be a very important factor when they are looking for a new job.
+Also, according to ManpowerGroup , 69% of young adults in Switzerland are ready to continue learning for the rest of their lives, investing their energy, time and money in new training.
+Four out of five millennials consider this to be a very important factor when looking for a new job.

-The criterion of the employer’s reputation is also important.
+The criterion of the reputation of the employer is also important.